Prolotherapy knee osteoarthritis injections

 - Prolotherapy research shows significant improvement in selected patients with knee osteoarthritis.

-- Treating the whole knee as opposed to selective parts of the knee is more effective.
+- Treating the whole knee joint as opposed to selective parts of the knee is more effective in aleviating knee pain.

 When you understand osteoarthritis, you immediately understand that you cannot treat the knee as individual components, you have to treat it as a whole.
-This is clearly defined in the simple definition of knee osteoarthritis:
+This means to help repair a meniscus, you must strengthen the ligaments.
+To heal cartilage damage, you must treat the ligaments.
+To prevent recurrence of Baker’s Cyst, you must treat the ligaments.
+To prevent continued knee degeneration from the destructive forces of osteoarthritis, you must treat the ligaments.

 Osteoarthritis is a slow, progressive, degenerative disease that destroys articular cartilage, causes destructive changes to the knee’s lubricating and protective synovial membrane, damages and causes the death of subchondral bone, causes weakness, damage, and laxity in the knee’s supporting ligaments and tendons, destroys and causes the death of the meniscus, and in general causes the degeneration of ligaments and menisci and causes destructive hypertrophy (enlargement or swelling) of the knee joint capsule.